 What About the Costs of CPO Vehicles?

-All things being equal with the same make, model and mileage of a vehicle, CPO cars cost more than ordinary used cars.
-For example, the average price mark-up for a 3-year-old, midsized, certified pre-owned car is $850, while a CPO luxury car may cost an additional $3,000 versus a similar vehicle that hasn't been certified.
+All things being equal with the same make, model, and mileage of a vehicle, CPO cars cost more than the usual used car.
+For example, the average price mark-up for a 3-year-old, certified pre-owned midsize sedan is $850.
+A CPO luxury sedan may cost an additional $3,000 versus a similar vehicle that hasn't been certified.
 However, the perks you get with a CPO program may outweigh the costs.
 You receive peace of mind for your purchase versus a non-certified used vehicle with no warranties.

 Another perk of CPO ownership comes from free maintenance up to a certain mileage point.
 Dealers may offer to have oil changes and tire rotations as specified by the manufacturer.
-Free maintenance lowers your costs during the time period of the deal.
+Free maintenance lowers your costs during the period of the deal.
 Once that maintenance package is up, you are responsible for all subsequent costs.
 Lower financing costs also come into play with CPO vehicles.
 Lenders working with or through an automaker can typically offer lower interest rates than on non-CPO vehicles.
 That can help to lower monthly payments.

 What's the Bottom Line With CPO Cars?

 Go with what you need when buying used.
 For example, if you want a well-maintained car that drives like new and has the manufacturer's backing, a certified pre-owned vehicle may be a wise choice.
 Especially for CPO vehicles that are relatively new or low mileage, incentives on new cars could be better than those on a similar certified model.

 Alternatively, if you merely need point A-to-B transportation and are on a tight budget, you may consider a non-CPO used car and buy an aftermarket warranty for reassurance.